Blue Angels: Team members

-The officer selection process requires candidates wishing to become Blue Angels to apply formally via their chain-of-command, with a personal statement, letters of recommendation, and flight records.
-Navy and Marine Corps F/A-18 demonstration pilots and naval flight officers are required to have a minimum of 1,250 tactical jet hours and be carrier-qualified.
-Marine Corps C-130 demonstration pilots are required to have 1,200 flight hours and be an aircraft commander.
+The officer-selection process requires candidates wishing to become Blue Angels to apply formally via their chain of command, with a personal statement, letters of recommendation, and flight records.
+USN and USMC F/A-18 demonstration pilots and naval flight officers are required to have a minimum of 1,250 tactical jet hours and be carrier qualified.
+USMC C-130 demonstration pilots are required to have 1,200 flight hours and be an aircraft commander.